Community Paramedicine Models and Innovations

 These stories feature model programs and successful rural projects that can serve as a source of ideas and provide lessons others have learned.
 Some of the projects or programs may no longer be active.
 Read about the criteria and evidence-base for programs included.

-- Results: In addition to developing a successful model for educating EMS personnel, the program screened 1,231 individuals and identified various risks among the population.
+- Results: In addition to developing a successful model for educating EMS personnel, the program screened over 1200 individuals and identified various risks among the geriatric population.

 Added December 2015